mipum/PPShazam/README.md

 An overview of training an intra-cluster classification mode
 <img src="assets/cluster_classification.jpg" width="650"/>

-Indeed, as a foundation for both models there is a need to have a reasonable clusterization of the music library.
+Indeed, as a foundation for both models need to have a suitable clusterization of the music library.
 This will be reviewed in the following section
 ## Proof of Concept <a name="proof-of-concept"></a>
 We approach construction of the solution in two waves:
  1. Proof of concept in clear.
 The objective of this effort is to assess feasibility and accuracy of a solution in clear, as a baseline for a FHE-enabled solution.
 As well, at this stage we develop many assets (datasets and models) which are then reused for construction of the FHE-enabled model